-Medicines you may need to stop taking include:
+Medicines you may need to temporarily stop include:

-If you are being treated for a thyroid disorder, your TSH level should be between 0.5 and 2.0 mIU/L.
+If you are being treated for a thyroid disorder, your TSH level will likely be kept between 0.5 and 4.0 mIU/L, except in these situations:

-Higher-than-normal TSH levels are most often due to an underactive thyroid gland (hypothyroidism).
+A higher-than-normal TSH level is most often due to an underactive thyroid gland (hypothyroidism).
 There are many causes of this problem.